Signal transduction and the regulation of ion transport in airway epithelia

 Apical membrane ion channel activity controls the amount of salt (and water) on airway surfaces and hence, PCL volume and mucus hydration levels.
 It has recently been proposed that the initiating event in CF lung disease is depletion of the PCL due to abnormal ion channel activity (i.e. a lack of CFTR), which causes dehydrated mucus to adhere to airway surfaces, preventing it from being cleared (Figure 2), causing increased bacterial infections.

-- Regulation of epithelial cell function by the extracellular environment: We have hypothesized that nucleotides, proteases and other molecules contained in the ASL (ATP for example) can regulate airway ion transport.
-Fig. 3 depicts cystic fibrosis airway cells that have lost the ability to regulate ASL volume following infection with GFP-labeled viruses that inhibit intracellular Ca2+ signaling by depleting extracellular ATP.
+Regulation of epithelial cell function by the extracellular environment: We have hypothesized that nucleotides, proteases, and other molecules contained in the ASL (ATP for example) can regulate airway ion transport.
+Figure 3 depicts cystic fibrosis airway cells that have lost the ability to regulate ASL volume following infection with GFP-labeled viruses that inhibit intracellular Ca2+ signaling by depleting extracellular ATP.
+Recently, we identified that the short palate lung and nasal epithelial clone 1 (SPLUNC1), a 256 amino acid secreted protein highly expressed in airway epithelia, is a potent inhibitor of the epithelial sodium channel (ENaC) (Movie 1).
+Currently, we are working to identify its mechanism of action on ENaC, as well as building and testing peptides based on its ENaC inhibitory domain, and working to elucidate SPLUNC1’s other roles as a surfactant and antimicrobial.

 Gender differences in cystic fibrosis lung disease: Females suffer more severely with cystic fibrosis than their male counterparts, resulting in a significantly shorter lifespan.
 This gender difference becomes apparent after puberty.
-Accordingly, we are currently investigating whether estrogens affect Ca2+signaling and ASL homeostasis.
-Figure 4 shows an example of simultaneous Fura-2 imaging (as a marker of intracellular Ca2+) and a fusion protein of Estrogen Receptor α (ER α) conjugated to orange fluorescent protein (mOr).
+Accordingly, we are currently investigating whether estrogens affect Ca2+ signaling and ASL homeostasis. shows an example of simultaneous Fura-2 imaging (as a marker of intracellular Ca2+) and a fusion protein of Estrogen Receptor α (ER α) conjugated to orange fluorescent protein (mOr).

 Techniques used in our lab: